ellysh/video-game-bots/ClickerBots/protection.md

 You can launch `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable are detected successfuly.
 If the `SimpleBot.ahk` is not detected it means that your AutoHotKey application version differs.
 You should check correct MD5 sum for it in the `debug.log` file and change the `kCheckMd5` array accordingly.

+There are several ways to improve the bot that help us to avoid the `Md5ScanProtection.au3` protection system.
+All of them focused to the changing of the executable files content.
+This is a list of these ways:

+1. Perform a minor change of the `SimpleBot.ahk` script for example in the delay value.
+Compile a new version of the script with `Ahk2Exe.exe` application.

+2. Patch a header of the `AutoHotKey.exe` executable file with an editor for binary files. [**HT editor**](http://hte.sourceforge.net) is an example of this kind of the editors.

+The safest way to change executable file header is changing timestamp of the file creation.
+This is instruction for performing this change:

+1. Launch the...

+This change prevent detection of the launched AutoHotKey scripts by the `Md5ScanProtection.au3`.

 >>>

 TODO: Write about calculating md5 of the launched binaries.
 Try to avoid it by patching binary and changing md5.